xcp-ng/xcp-ng-org/docs/project/development-process/tags-maintenance-branches-in-our-code.md

 * getting each topic branch merged only once (in the case where new commits were piled on a topic during the previous version's lifetime), and get the relevant piled commits squashed when applicable
 * review the `rebase` instruction sheet to avoid unwanted rebasing of each topic branch -- whether we want to change a given topic branch's base depends on the status of the matching pull-request
 * pushing those topic branches we did want to rebase, so the uptream PR gets our new version

+#### Tagging

+Versions are tagged when we want to release a new version to official repos.
+Tags are named `vUPSTREAMVERSION.xcpng.REVISION` (`v10.10.5.xcpng.1`), and gpg-signed.